Cramlington Learning Village: School redevelopment works

-In October 2024, DPP Planning revealed the plans for the construction of a new three-storey learning complex in the location of the existing car park and field.
-Bowmer + Kirkland is the appointed contractor for the project, where they would demolish all existing blocks apart from the newer additions of the Junior Learning Village and Sporting Club buildings.
-DPP Planning anticipated the construction would commence in the summer of 2025, and for students to move into the new block by 2027.
+In October 2024, plans were revealed for the construction of a new three-storey teaching complex in the location of the previous car park and southern playing field.
+Bowmer + Kirkland was the appointed contractor for the overall build, with MGL Group being tasked with various structural works, including the demolition of 9 of the original buildings.

-In May 2025, it was officially announced by the school that the new development will go ahead.
-Work was expected to begin on the site in July and throughout the summer holidays.
-This comes after the application was brought to the attention of the Northumberland County Council Strategic Planning Committee and gained a majority of supporters in a vote.
-The construction is split into five phases, with the new school being constructed while the existing blocks are still in use - then demolished when the new building is complete in 2027 to help reduce disruption to staff and students.
-The school's sixth form, the Advanced Learning Village will also be incorporated into the new block with an Independent Learning Centre on the ground floor.
+In May 2025, it was announced by the school that the development would go ahead.
+This came after it was brought to the attention of Northumberland County Council's Planning Committee and gained unanimous support.
+The school's sixth form, the Advanced Learning Village, is also planned to be incorporated into the new complex with an Independent Learning Centre on the ground floor.
+The contractors confirmed that the total cost of the build was to be £49.8 million.